-Otari-Wilton's Bush is one of the city's largest nature-based visitor attractions offering recreational opportunities and experiences amongst New Zealand's unique flora and natural heritage.
+Otari-Wilton's Bush is one of the City's largest nature based visitor attractions offering recreational opportunities and experiences amongst New Zealand's unique flora and natural heritage.

-Otari-Wilton's Bush is a popular recreational destination with the local community, however according to previous visitor surveys nearly half of the more than 80,000 people who visited in 2012 came for a walk or recreation and 24% came especially to see or learn about plants.
-With its unique 'sense of place', New Zealand botanical collections and environmental and cultural learning experiences and connections, Otari-Wilton's Bush has the potential to attract more people.
+Otari-Wilton's Bush is a popular recreational destination with the local community, however according to previous visitor surveys nearly half of the more than 80,000 people who visited Otari-Wilton's Bush in 2012 came for a walk or recreation and 24% came especially to see or learn about plants.
+With its unique 'sense of place', New Zealand botanical collections and environmental and cultural learning experiences and connections, Otari-Wilton's Bush is ripe for discovery by more people.

-There are two primary entrances on Wilton Road: the Banks Entrance to the main garden area with its commanding views across the valley and the Carpark Entrance further north along the road.
-Near the Banks Entrance are the Leonard Cockayne Centre and small plant nursery.
+There are two primary entrances to Otari-Wilton's Bush on Wilton Road: the Banks Entrance to the main garden area with its commanding views across the valley and the Carpark Entrance further north along the road.
+Near the Banks Entrance but screened from the public are the Curator's house and small plant nursery.
 The combined Information Centre - Te Marae o Tane, staff offices and workshop are located in a building midway between the two Wilton Road entrances.
 There is also a second extensive garden area behind the Carpark Entrance.

 From the garden areas, tracks drop down to the Kaiwharawhara Stream either to the open Troup Picnic Lawn (with toilets and barbecue facilities) or through mature podocarp forest.
 A car park and another picnic area (North Picnic Lawn) are reached from the low point on Churchill Drive, another primary entrance to the reserve.
 Wilton Bush Road is also accessed from here, leading to the privately owned Wilton House.
-A network of tracks provide loop walks through forest and clearings and give access to the suburb of Chartwell, to the Karori Cemetery, to lan Galloway Park, and to the Outer Green Belt Skyline Track and Johnston's Hill Reserve.
+A network of tracks provide loop walks through forest and clearings and give access to the suburb of Chartwell, to the Karori Cemetery, to Ian Galloway Park, and to the Outer Green Belt Skyline Track and Johnston's Hill Reserve.